Skip to main content

 What is breast reconstruction surgery?

-Breast reconstruction surgery is a medical procedure aimed at restoring the shape, appearance, and size of the breast
+Breast reconstruction surgery is a medical procedure aimed at restoring the shape, appearance and size of your breasts.
+If only one breast is affected, it alone may be reconstructed, although a liftreduction or augmentation of the other breast may be recommended to improve symmetry.

 Is breast reconstruction right for me?

-Breast reconstruction is a highly individualized procedure.
-You should do it for yourself, not to fulfill someone else’s desires or to try to fit any sort of ideal image.
+Undergoing breast reconstruction is a highly personal choice.
+Some people desire a more balanced look, want clothes to fit better or aim to improve their self-confidence.
+Whatever your reason for breast reconstruction, you should do it for yourself — not to fulfill someone else’s desires or to try to fit any sort of ideal image.

 What are types of breast reconstructive surgery?